 Dental Hygiene

-- Average Americans will spend 39 days brushing their teeth over their lifetime.
+- The average American will spend 38 days brushing their teeth over their lifetime.

 - Without flossing, you miss cleaning 35% of your tooth surfaces.